Why is my cat throwing up white foam? We spoke to a vet to find out

 Can I treat my cat’s vomiting at home?

 There are no over-the-counter treatments that can be given at home to prevent or treat feline vomiting.
 Many human medications are toxic to cats, which can result in problems that are even worse than the vomiting that you are trying to treat.
 Resist the temptation to use home remedies.
-Instead, involve your veterinarian and follow their recommendations.
+Instead, involve your vet and follow their recommendations.

 Diagnosing the cause of vomiting in cats